 Saturday 09:30 a.m.

 The feeding takes place weekly in the Krokipark (2nd floor).
 “Spectacular” and “gigantic” are words that are often used when visitors see our Sunda Gharial Adam for the first time.
 Learn about the lifestyle of these endangered reptiles and watch Adam respond to commands and his name.

-The reptile feeding takes place on the 1st floor.
-While our animals enjoy the feast, our guides will explain all sorts of interesting facts about reticulated pythons, Burmese pythons, crocodile tejus, poisonous snakes, and more.
+Our guides will explain all sorts of interesting facts about reticulated pythons, Indian pythons, crocodile tejus, venomous snakes, and more.
 Be amazed by the size and elegance of these scaled critters!

 Shark diving/Puppi diving